Air-cooled ChillerSystem

 The measurement locations for an air-cooled chiller and chilled water pumps are shown in Figure 2.

 Figure 2.
-Air cooled chiller measurement point locations
+Air cooled chiller measurement locations

 Further Reading